Frequently Asked Questions

 Ontologies are useful for integrating data that are heterogeneous in scale, terminology, context, and granularity.
 The inferencing capabilities can aid in hypothesis generation and filling data gaps.
 The networks of relationships created when ontologies are combined can aid in knowledge discovery and sophisticated queries.
 Ontologies enable distributed data sets to become truly integrated.

 I have information that might help.
 How can I share it with you?

 How can I join your team?

 TISLab is always happy to engage with new supporters and collaborators.
 Feel free to write directly to any TISLab member you would like to engage.
-If you are looking for employment opportunities, or a student or post-doc position, please see the Join Us page for information about open positions.
+If you are looking for employment opportunities, or a student or post-doc position, please see contact us at [email protected] to inquire about open positions.